Nutrition During Cancer Treatment

 Salty Or Sweet?

 It may also help to identify which types of foods are the most appealing - salty, tart, bitter, sweet.
-Sometimes it can be difficult to think of food ideas on your own when you have a poor appetite Ask a friend or family member to help you to brainstorm some foods that fall in the category that appeals to you the most.
+Sometimes it can be difficult to think of food ideas on your own when you have a poor appetite.
+Ask a friend or family member to help you to brainstorm some foods that fall into the category that appeals to you the most.

 Eating small amounts more frequently can also help.
 Try to keep snack foods visible and within reach.
 Optimize the use of convenience foods that require very little preparation.
 It may also help to change your environment.
 If you are feeling up to it, going out to eat or creating a relaxing environment may help to stimulate appetite.